GearBrain

 Read More:

-The same new system can also be used to help you drift off to sleep, lowering the brightness to zero over a 30-minute sunset simulation.
+The same new system can help you drift off to sleep, lowering the brightness to zero over a 30-minute sunset simulation.

-If you already have one or more Philips Hue smart lights in your bedroom (and they're hooking up to Google via the Google Home app) you just need to say: "Hey Google, turn on Gentle Wake Up."
+If you already have one or more Philips Hue smart lights in your bedroom (and they're connected to Google via the Google Home app), you can say, "Hey Google, turn on Gentle Wake Up."

-Now, the lights will begin to brighten 30 minutes before your morning alarm — just make sure you give the instruction to the Google Home device you want to use as your alarm clock.
+Now, the lights will brighten 30 minutes before your morning alarm — make sure you give the instructions to the Google Home device you want to use as your alarm clock.

-If you don't already have an alarm set, or just want to be woken by your lights and no sound, you can also say: "Hey Google, wake up my lights in the bedroom at 6:30am."
+If you don't already have an alarm set or want to be woken by your lights and no sound, you can also say: "Hey, Google, wake up my lights in the bedroom at 6:30 am."
 This can be set up to 24 hours in advance.

-However, it's good to see Google adding features to its own smart devices, making it quicker and easier to set up the sunrise simulation, and negating the need to reach for your smartphone when thinking about bedtime.
+However, it's good to see Google adding features to its smart devices.
+These features make setting up the sunrise simulation quicker and easier, eliminating the need to reach for your smartphone when thinking about bedtime.

-The feature is called Gentle Sleep & Wake, and is available for Google Home users in the U.S., U.K., Canada, Australia, Singapore and India now, and only works if you have your Google Home language set to English at this point.
+The feature is called Gentle Sleep & Wake and is now available for Google Home users in the U.S., U.K., Canada, Australia, Singapore, and India.
+It only works if your Google Home language is set to English.

-And remember, the Google Home can be used to help you sleep in other ways too.
-You can, for example, ask the Assistant to play ambient sounds like distance storms, raining, or white noise to help you drift off.
+Remember, Google Home can also help you sleep in other ways.
+For example, you can ask the Assistant to play ambient sounds like distant storms, rain, or white noise to help you drift off.

-Check out The GearBrain, our smart home compatibility checker to see the other compatible products that work with Google Home Hub, Google Home and Home Mini
+Check out GearBrain, our smart home compatibility checker, to see the other compatible products with Google Home Hub, Google Home, and Home Mini.

 What you need to know about Google Assistant Deviceswww.youtube.com